cvsandbox/ANNT/examples/rnn_time_series/README.md

 ## Training the network

 Assuming training data samples are presented in the correct order (all training samples of one sequence, then all samples of another sequence, etc) and the training context is configured with the right sequence length, the training loop becomes trivial.
 Note: to keep it simple, this example does not shuffle data before starting each epoch.
-When training recurrent networks, it is required to shuffle sequences, but not the individual training sample (which would ruin everything).
+When training recurrent networks, it is required to shuffle sequences, but not the individual training samples (which would ruin everything).

 ```C++
 // create training context with Nesterov optimizer and MSE cost function